Authored by the expert who managed and guided the team behind the Spain Property Pack

 Does a property price drop look likely in Basque Country as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Basque Country over the next 12 months is low, unless a serious economic shock hits Spain.
+As of 2026, the chance of a meaningful property price decline in Basque Country over the next 12 months looks low to medium, not zero, but clearly below the chance of flat or higher prices.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Basque Country.